gogoneriel/nerite/README.md

         address _owner,
         uint256 _ownerIndex,
         uint256 _collAmount,
-        uint256 _boldAmount,
+        uint256 _usdnAmount,
         uint256 _upperHint,
         uint256 _lowerHint,
         uint256 _annualInterestRate,
         uint256 _maxUpfrontFee
     )`: creates a Trove for the caller that is not part of a batch.
-Transfers `_collAmount` from the caller to the system, mints `_boldAmount` of BOLD to their address.
+Transfers `_collAmount` from the caller to the system, mints `_usdnAmount` of USDN to their address.
 Mints the Trove NFT to their address.
 The `ETH_GAS_COMPENSATION` of 0.0375 WETH is transferred from the caller to the GasPool.
 Opening a Trove must result in the Trove’s ICR > MCR, and also the system’s TCR > CCR.
-An `upfrontFee` is charged, based on the system’s _average_ interest rate, the BOLD debt drawn and the `UPFRONT_INTEREST_PERIOD`.
+An `upfrontFee` is charged, based on the system’s _average_ interest rate, the USDN debt drawn and the `UPFRONT_INTEREST_PERIOD`.
 The borrower chooses a `_maxUpfrontFee` that he/she is willing to accept in case of a fee slippage, i.e. when the system’s average interest rate increases and in turn increases the fee they’d pay.

 - `openTroveAndJoinInterestBatchManager(
         address _owner,
         uint256 _ownerIndex,
         uint256 _collAmount,
-        uint256 _boldAmount,
+        uint256 _usdnAmount,
         uint256 _upperHint,
         uint256 _lowerHint,
         address _interestBatchManager,
         uint256 _maxUpfrontFee
     )`: creates a Trove for the caller and adds it to the chosen `_interestBatchManager`’s batch.
-Transfers `_collAmount` from the caller to the system and mints `_boldAmount` of BOLD to their address.
+Transfers `_collAmount` from the caller to the system and mints `_usdnAmount` of USDN to their address.
 Mints the Trove NFT to their address.
 The `ETH_GAS_COMPENSATION` of 0.0375 WETH is transferred from the caller to the GasPool.
 Opening a batch Trove must result in the Trove’s ICR >= MCR, and also the system’s TCR >= CCR.
-An `upfrontFee` is charged, based on the system’s _average_ interest rate, the BOLD debt drawn and the `UPFRONT_INTEREST_PERIOD`.
+An `upfrontFee` is charged, based on the system’s _average_ interest rate, the USDN debt drawn and the `UPFRONT_INTEREST_PERIOD`.
 The fee is added to the Trove’s debt.
 The borrower chooses a `_maxUpfrontFee` that he/she is willing to accept in case of a fee slippage, i.e. when the system’s average interest rate increases and in turn increases the fee they’d pay.

 - `addColl(uint256 _troveId, uint256 _collAmount)`: Transfers the `_collAmount` from the user to the system, and adds the received collateral to the caller's active Trove.

 - `withdrawColl(uint256 _troveId, uint256 _amount)`: withdraws _amount of collateral from the caller’s Trove.
 Executes only if the user has an active Trove, must result in the user’s Trove `ICR >= MCR` and must obey the adjustment [CCR constraints](#critical-collateral-ratio-ccr-restrictions).

- - `withdrawBold(uint256 _troveId, uint256 _amount, uint256 _maxUpfrontFee)`: adds _amount of BOLD to the user’s Trove’s debt, mints BOLD stablecoins to the user.
+ - `withdrawUsdn(uint256 _troveId, uint256 _amount, uint256 _maxUpfrontFee)`: adds _amount of USDN to the user’s Trove’s debt, mints USDN stablecoins to the user.
 Must result in `ICR >= MCR` and must obey the adjustment [CCR constraints](#critical-collateral-ratio-ccr-restrictions).
-An `upfrontFee` is charged, based on the system’s _average_ interest rate, the BOLD debt drawn and the `UPFRONT_INTEREST_PERIOD`.
+An `upfrontFee` is charged, based on the system’s _average_ interest rate, the USDN debt drawn and the `UPFRONT_INTEREST_PERIOD`.
 The fee is added to the Trove’s debt.
 The borrower chooses a `_maxUpfrontFee` that he/she is willing to accept in case of a fee slippage, i.e. when the system’s average interest rate increases and in turn increases the fee they’d pay.

- - `repayBold(uint256 _troveId, uint256 _amount)`: repay `_amount` of BOLD to the caller’s Trove, canceling that amount of debt.
-Transfers the BOLD from the caller to the system.
+ - `repayUsdn(uint256 _troveId, uint256 _amount)`: repay `_amount` of USDN to the caller’s Trove, canceling that amount of debt.
+Transfers the USDN from the caller to the system.

  - `closeTrove(uint256 _troveId)`: repays all debt in the user’s Trove, withdraws all their collateral to their address, and closes their Trove.
-Requires the borrower have a BOLD balance sufficient to repay their Trove's debt.
-Burns the BOLD from the user’s address.
+Requires the borrower have a USDN balance sufficient to repay their Trove's debt.
+Burns the USDN from the user’s address.

 - `adjustTrove(
         uint256 _troveId,